GodXuxilie/RobustSSL_Benchmark/README.md

 We first conduct finetuning, including standard linear finetuning (**SLF**), adversarial linear finetuning (**ALF**), and adversarial full finetuning (**AFF**) on the downsteam task using the pre-trained models.

 Then, we evaluate the performance of the finetuned model on the downstream task.
-We use the following 3 types of evaluation metrics:
+We use the following evaluation metrics:
 + **SA** refers to the standard test accuracy evaluated on the *natural test data*.
 + **RA** refers to the robust test accuracy evaluated on the *adversarial test data* generated via the standard version of AutoAttack.
 + **CA** refers to the mean test accuracy of the *test data under common corruptions* with corruption severity ranging \{1,2,3,4,5\}.